Congress Hall

 👻

-The hotel's paranormal activity centers on the third floor, which is considered the most haunted area of the building.
-Cleaning staff have reported hearing televisions and radios turn on by themselves in empty, locked rooms, followed by sounds of people talking even though no one answers when they knock.
+The hotel's activity centers on the third floor, which staff consider the most haunted area of the building.
+Cleaning crews have reported hearing televisions and radios turn on by themselves in empty, locked rooms, followed by sounds of people talking even though no one answers when they knock.
 Guests have woken to knocking on their doors in the middle of the night, only to find empty hallways.
-Perhaps most unsettling are the sounds of children running and playing that echo through the corridors when no children are staying nearby.
+Then there are the children.
+Running, playing, calling to each other in the corridors when no children are staying anywhere nearby.

-These phantom children may be connected to a specific tragedy: in 1876, a ten-year-old boy drowned directly in front of the hotel.
-The ghosts of this child and other unlucky visitors who drowned in Cape May's treacherous waters are said to call Congress Hall their eternal home.
-A psychic named Gail Ferace, while having lunch at the Congress Hall Cafe, perceived what she called a "water spirit"—later confirmed through research to be the ghost of someone who had drowned.
+Those phantom children may be connected to a specific tragedy: in 1876, a ten-year-old boy drowned directly in front of the hotel.
+His ghost and those of other visitors who drowned in Cape May's treacherous waters may call Congress Hall their eternal home.
+Psychic Gail Ferace, while having lunch at the Congress Hall Cafe, perceived what she called a "water spirit" -- later confirmed through research to be the ghost of someone who had drowned.
 She described how some spirits travel by land, some by air, and others by waterways.

 In the hotel's bar area, kitchen staff and servers have encountered a female spirit named Elizabeth.
-Workers have heard their names spoken aloud when no one else is present, and some have felt an unseen presence brush past them.
-The ghost seems particularly drawn to the restaurant and service areas of the hotel.
+Workers have heard their names spoken aloud when no one else is present, and some have felt something brush past them.
+She seems particularly drawn to the restaurant and service areas.

-During another visit, psychic Gail Ferace perceived a Victorian-era woman wearing "a long dress from the late 18th century" and carrying a parasol.
-The apparition beckoned her through the building and pointed urgently toward the lobby.
-The next day, a fire broke out at Congress Hall—precisely where the phantom had gestured.
-Fortunately, the fire caused only minor damage, but Ferace later reflected that the spirit had been trying to warn the owners.
+During another visit, Ferace perceived a Victorian-era woman wearing "a long dress from the late 18th century" and carrying a parasol.
+The figure beckoned her through the building and pointed urgently toward the lobby.
+The next day, a fire broke out at Congress Hall -- precisely where the phantom had gestured.
+The fire caused only minor damage, but Ferace later reflected that the spirit had been trying to warn the owners.

 Researched from 9 verified sources including historical records, local archives, and paranormal research organizations.
 Learn about our research process.